Avonex Prefilled Syringe

 a history of depression or suicidal behavior.

 FDA pregnancy category C. It is not known whether interferon beta-1a will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.

 It is not known whether interferon beta-1a passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.